-The space at the bottom of the page should be used for summarizing your notes.
-Within 24 hours of taking the notes, you want to read back over them and condense all the notes on the page into a few sentences.
-Working on this section is a great way to review, and creating the summary will also help you memorize the material.
-As an added bonus, the space at the bottom will help you if you ever need to go back through your notes to find a particular concept.
-Instead of reading through pages of notes, you can simply flip through and read the summaries until you find what you need.
+Shortly after taking the notes, you want to read back over them and condense all the notes on the page into a few sentences.
+Working on this section is a great way to review!
+Creating the summary will also help you memorize the material.
+The space at the bottom will help you find a particular concept in your notes.
+Instead of reading through dozens of pages, you can simply flip through and read the summaries until you find what you need.

-Cornell notes are great for keeping notes from class lectures organized.
-You can take notes in the right-hand column while keeping track of questions that come up and important vocabulary on the left.
-Then, at the end of the day you can take a few minutes to summarize the day's lecture at the bottom.
-It makes it easy to keep track of the material you've covered in class and will help when it's time to review for quizzes and tests
+This is a fantastic way to keep memos from a class lecture or seminar organized.
+You should use the right-hand column to keep track of questions that come up and pen down the important vocabulary on the left.
+Later, you can take a few minutes to summarize the day's info at the bottom.
+It makes it easy to keep track of the material you've covered in class and will help when it's time to review for quizzes and tests.

-If you're reading for a class, taking notes in the Cornell system can help you keep your thoughts organized.
-In the right-hand column you can record important quotes, themes, symbols, or ideas from the reading, and in the left you can write down questions and comments for class.
-And, as was mentioned above, summarizing at the bottom is a good way to memorize the material and synthesize everything that you've just read.
+If you're reading for a class, taking notes in an already familiar way can help you keep your thoughts organized.
+In the right-hand column, you can record important quotes, themes, symbols, or ideas from the reading.
+In the left, you can write down questions and comments for class.
+As was mentioned above, summarizing at the bottom is a good way to memorize the material and synthesize everything that you've just read.